greg0x/zforge/memory-bank/data/rpc_mapping.md

-# Active Context

-## Current Focus

-Updating the Memory Bank, specifically reviewing and updating the core files (`projectbrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`, `activeContext.md`, and `progress.md`).

-## Recent Changes

-Read all memory bank files (`projectbrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`, `activeContext.md`, and `progress.md`).
-Enumerate all of the RPC methods that zcashd exposes.

-## RPC Method Support in Z3

-Based on the RPC method support file, here's a summary of which component will support each RPC method in the new Z3 stack:

 | RPC Method | Where in new stack | Actions |
 |---|---|---|
 | `getaddressbalance` | Zebra (lightwalletd usage) / Zaino | Review implementation in Zebra |